-What is Gene Editing?
+What is gene editing?

 Numerous technological advances over the last decade, many of which were invented or refined by the company’s founders and scientific team, make it possible to modify animal genomes more accurately and more efficiently than ever.
 Recombinetics currently uses tools like TALENs and CRISPR/Cas9, which act as “molecular scissors” to precisely cut into DNA to remove genes and replace optimal genes from the same species.
-This process is not one of “genetic modification” and the animals produced are not “GM” or “GMO”.